codingEzio/codingezio.github.io/src/010102-Project-Ideas.md

 > Some dumb ideas of my own
 <!-- toc -->

-## P :: Finish Task Like It's Your Last Day/Hour
+## P :: Deadline Helper

+> Finish Task Like It's Your Last Day/Hour
+>
 > Fucking hell, I felt like *Github Copilot* is really stripping my autonomy to think and write..
+So I rewrote the whole thing.

+### Context

+- Having trouble focus the tasks at hand
+- Having trouble finishing the tasks in time
+- Limited time
+- High expectations
-- Context
+- TBD

-  - I am person who is easily distracted
-  - I am person who is easily overwhelmed
+### Proposed Solution

+#### Idea

-  -
+- N/A

+#### Implementation

 - Input
   - time available (start date time, end date time)
-  - how many productive hours you usually got during this period -
+  - how many productive hours you usually got during this period
+  - *one* task

 ## P :: Project Extraction